Creating an inclusive community

 Working with these enthusiastic stakeholders, DARE developed a video-based online training course that addressed customer service, communication and other basic support needs for customers with a disability.

 In order to offer maximum flexibility to participants, it could be completed in several parts or delivered by DARE staff to teams in a single workshop.
-Many business owners were pleasantly surprised at the ease with which inclusivity training could be rolled out.
+Many business owners were pleasantly surprised at the ease with which inclusivity training could roll out.

 Once local businesses understood that the program didn’t require costly or time-consuming physical changes to their stores, they were excited to take part.